For more information about the application process or to apply to the Data Science MS please visit the Admissions page.

 Minimum degree requirements

-A bachelor's degree from an accredited college or university in computer science, math, statistics, engineering, natural sciences, or a related field.
+A four-year bachelor's degree from an accredited college or university in computer science, math, statistics, engineering, natural sciences, or a related field.
+Three year programs are not considered for admission.

 Students should self-report their own calculated GPA using the original scale of their school.
 A minimum GPA of 3.0 (or the equivalent in their own scale) in undergraduate coursework is required to be considered for admission.